4 Best Rolling Pins, Tested by Food Network Kitchen

 This article has been reviewed since its original publish date for accuracy, pricing and availability.
 We stand by our list of top rolling pin picks.

 Like many professional bakers, we generally favor slim, tapered French pins for a majority of cooking tasks.
 They offer excellent control when rolling, all while remaining easy on our hands and wrists.
-The Whetstone pin is made of maple and available in multiple lengths; dough didn’t stick to it the way it did with cheaper competitors.
-This pin was agile enough to produce smooth and even sheets of cookie dough (we imagine it’s excellent for dumpling skins!), yet substantial enough to whack pizza dough into submission.
+The Whetstone pin is made of maple and available in multiple lengths.
+In testing, the dough didn't stick to it the way it did with cheaper competitors.
+This pin was agile enough to produce smooth and even sheets of cookie dough (we imagine it's excellent for dumpling skins), yet substantial enough to whack pizza dough into submission.

 Drawn to the "American" style handled pin you likely grew up with?
 We found the Farberware was the best of the bunch.
 While rickety bearings and runaway dowels led to a loss of control with a majority of handled contenders, our grip on the Farberware felt firm and consistent throughout.
 And while you can’t stick it in the dishwasher, the moisture-resistant hardwood makes it easy to hand wipe and dry.

-Since super conductive materials like metal are great at getting cold, this pin is perfect for rolling out pie crust or other doughs that rely on solid deposits of chilled butter to produce delicate flakes.
-The other upside of the HelferX is that it’s lightweight, as opposed to the marble pins we tried, which were hard to maneuver and smashed or cracked our dough.
-This pin has a nonstick surface and it’s marked with helpful measurements for ensuring even thickness.
-Also, it’s actually dishwasher safe, which is a rarity in the rolling pin world.
+Since super-conductive materials like metal are great at getting cold, this pin is perfect for rolling out pie crust or other doughs that rely on solid deposits of chilled butter to produce delicate flakes.
+The other upside of the HelferX is that it's lightweight, as opposed to the marble pins we tried, which were hard to maneuver and smashed or cracked our dough.
+This pin has a nonstick surface and is marked with helpful measurements to ensure even thickness.
+Also, it's actually dishwasher-safe, which is a rarity in the rolling pin world.

-When you need a pin that does most of the work for you, the hefty OXO is equipped at tackling the toughest, stiffest doughs.
-Contoured, comfortable grip handles help with leverage, and instead of being attached with bearings, they’re forged from the same material, keeping your hands in a raised, fixed position that results in more evenly rolled dough.
-And like the HelferX, OXO’s PFOA-free plastic pin can be placed in the dishwasher, although the nonstick surface should keep it from ever getting overly sticky.
+When you need a pin that does most of the work for you, the hefty OXO is equipped to tackle the toughest, stiffest doughs.
+Contoured, comfortable grip handles help with leverage, and instead of being attached with bearings, they're forged from the same material, keeping your hands in a raised, fixed position that results in more evenly rolled dough.
+And like the HelferX, OXO’s stainless steel pin can be placed in the dishwasher, although the nonstick surface should keep it from ever getting overly sticky.

 More Products Tested by Food Network Kitchen